 Usually one drop of the "suspected" liquid and one drop of test solution is sufficient to yield immediate and reliable results.

 Concentrated Gold solution (left), diluted 4 times over with water (center), diluted 10 times over with water (right):

 Notice the deep purple almost black.
 The gold purple stain will not disappear at all from the test surface while drying.

 Concentrated Palladium solution (left), diluted 4 times over with water (center), diluted 15 times over with water (right):

 Notice the rainbow like effect, main color with Pd is green.
 Palladium test stain will dissipate after a few hours.

 Concentrated Platinum solution (left), diluted 4 times over with water (center), diluted 10 times over with water (right):

 Notice the deep beautiful orange color almost brown.

 False Positive for Gold

-Here we just dissolved a tiny piece of copper with Aqua Regia, added SMB (sodium metabisolfate) and swabbed it to test with Stannous Chloride.
+Here we simply dissolved a tiny piece of copper with Aqua-Regia, added SMB (sodium metabisulfite) and swabbed it to test with Stannous Chloride.